refraley3/refraley3.github.io/gallery/fungi/mushrooms/bleeding-bonnet.md

 - *Spinellus fusiger* is an **obligate parasite** of small mushrooms, especially *Bleeding Bonnet*, *Galerina*, and *Coprinellus* species.
 - The genus *Bleeding Bonnet* includes over 500 species, many bioluminescent — such as *Bleeding Bonnet chlorophos* and *Bleeding Bonnet haematopus*.
 - This relationship between two fungi is an example of **mycoparasitism**, a relatively rare but visually spectacular ecological interaction.
+- The Spinellus fusiger fibers make these Mycena almost glow.
+Mycena chlorophos has a distingly tropical range.
+The Phillipines is one of the best places to see it glowing naturally.

 ---